Database Settings

 The correct statements can be usually found on the database website or documentation.

-On this tab are listed also settings for letter case sensitivity.
+Under 'Formatting' there are settings for letter case sensitivity.
 Many databases does convert table and

 column names to uppercase or lowercase.
 MySql uses lowercases, Oracle uppercases.
 If you want to avoid this